← All articles

 Cost per acquisition (CPA / cost per customer)

-If you don't have all: start with lead → meeting.
+If you do not have all of them: start with lead → meeting.

-That alone often reveals where the problem lies.
+That alone often reveals where the problem is.

 Common mistakes in B2B lead generation (and what to do instead)